Taylor Swift Finally Sells Her Beverly Hills Home

 The insider goes on to reveal that Swift is still trying to keep her romance with Alwyn on the private side, but that she is very happy at the moment.

 “She still wants to keep her relationship quiet, and so far it’s been working.
 She loves dating Joe.
 She is still super happy and excited about her tour.
-[She] is also happy to be back in the U.S. with shows for her US fans,” the source stated insider of Taylor Swift’s state of mind.
+[She] is also happy to be back in the U.S. with shows for her U.S. fans,” the source stated insider of Taylor Swift’s state of mind.